Virtual Class Schedule

 -

 Palette- plastic plate works well too.
-I prefer flat palettes!
+I prefer any kind of flat palette!

 -